bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 	<figcaption>Get AKS Cluster</figcaption>
 </figure>

-In order to use Snapshots with the CSI Driver, we need to deploy the Snapshot Storageclass
+In order to use Snapshots with the CSI Driver, we need to deploy the Snapshot Storageclass:
 {% highlight scss %}
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/azuredisk-csi-driver/master/deploy/example/snapshot/storageclass-azuredisk-snapshot.yaml
 {% endhighlight %}

 With that, the Preparation for AKS using CSI is done.

-You can view your new StorageClasses with
+You can view your new StorageClasses with:
 {% highlight scss %}
 kubectl get storageclasses
 {% endhighlight %}